mariasr3/pytprot/README.md

 **Note**: All these input and output files for 1gzx are included in the package in order to show the correct naming format for the PDB files and the specific format of the stoichiometry file.

 #### 4.1.2.
-Example 2.a: 6GMH, multicomplex input
+Example 2: 6GMH, multicomplex input

-In order to also show how the program can work with macrocomplexes, we will use [**6gmh**](https://www.rcsb.org/structure/6gmh), which is the structure for the Activated Transcription Complex Pol II, and a hetero-20-mer.
+In order to also show how the program can work with macrocomplexes, we will use [**6gmh**](https://www.rcsb.org/structure/6gmh), which is the structure for the Activated Transcription Complex Pol II, and a hetero-20-mer, that we have retrieved from the PDB.
 Here, we will only use one file, "6gmh.pdb", in a folder named "6gmh", and a stoichiometry file, "6gmh_stoichiometry.txt".
 We will assume that pytprot is being executed from the installation folder named *pytprot*.

 To run it: